Network constraints on the mixing patterns of binary node metadata

-In order to include this information, we consider the model originally proposed by Newman~\cite{newman2003mixing}, in which we sample from a joint distribution over node pairs $(i,j)$ in the adjacency matrix such that existing edges are sampled uniformly at random and look at the metadata values of the nodes linked by the edge.
-The probability of observing values the pairs of metadata in this way is our joint distribution $\textrm{P}(c_i,c_j)$.
-This model naturally incorporates network properties such as the degree distribution.
+In order to include this information, we consider the model of assortativity originally proposed by Newman~\cite{newman2003mixing}, in which we sample from a joint distribution over node pairs $(i,j)$ in the adjacency matrix (such that existing edges are sampled uniformly at random) and look at the metadata values of the nodes linked by the edge.
+The probability of observing pairs of metadata values in this way is our joint distribution $\textrm{P}(c_i,c_j)$.
+This model of assortativity naturally incorporates network properties such as the degree distribution.
 Ensuring a specific degree sequence (in expectation) amounts to fixing the row and column sums of the distribution over the adjacency matrix.
-Note that assuming this model does not change how we calculate the assortativity since we aggregate counts by node metadata values to produce a contingency table [Eq.~\eqref{eq_contingency}] just as we would when calculating the $\phi$ coefficient.
-However, the additional structure that this model affords limits the possible joint distributions $\textrm{P}(c_i,c_j)$ that we may consider and in turn further limits the attainable values of assortativity.
+Note that assuming this model of assortativity does not change how we calculate the assortativity coefficient since we aggregate counts by node metadata values to produce a contingency table [Eq.~\eqref{eq_contingency}] just as we would when calculating the $\phi$ coefficient.
+However, the additional structure that this model of assortativity affords limits the possible joint distributions $\textrm{P}(c_i,c_j)$ that we may consider and in turn further limits the attainable values of assortativity.

 In what follows, it will become clearer to describe assortativity in terms of edge counts, rather than proportion of edges.
 To do so we consider that the $m$ edges are divided into three subsets such that $m = m_{11} + m_{10} + m_{00}$.
 Then we make the simple substitution $m_{ij} = (2-\delta_{ij}) e_{ij}m$, where $\delta$ is the Kronecker delta.
 Consequently the assortativity of binary node metadata can be written as: